 🟢 Pros: Compared to manual dialing, in the power dialing mode, agents can make more outbound calls as there’s no time wasted on looking up and dialing numbers manually, which results in improved agent productivity.

 🔴 Cons: Because there is no predictive algorithm, agents have to wait while each call connects, meaning more agent idle time.
 In addition, since agents don’t get much time to review the information about the lead, it may lead to a lower level of personalization.

 Predictive dialer is a type of auto dialer that is aimed at boosting agent efficiency by increasing the number of outbound calls agents can handle.
-The dialer will call a large group of numbers simultaneously and direct answered calls to agents who are currently available.
-It also screens out busy signals, answering machines and disconnected numbers.
+The auto phone dialer will auto dial a large group of numbers simultaneously and direct answered calls to agents who are currently available.
+It also screens out busy signals, answering machines, and disconnected numbers.
 By using a sophisticated algorithm, predictive dialing software can adjust the call rate based on a number of call metrics.
-These include the number of available reps to take calls, the average number of dials before a person picks up, the answered calls ratio, call abandonment rate and the average lengths of conversations.
+These include the number of available reps to take calls, the average number of dials before a person picks up, the answered calls ratio, the call abandonment rate and the average lengths of conversations.

 🟢 Pros: Predictive dialers increase the contact rate and the number of calls agents can take.
 That ensures the efficient use of agents’ working time since they are immediately connected to the next live call once the previous call is over.